Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 Also, unripe jackfruit is used in savory cooking and is a common meat alternative in vegetarian recipes.
 Furthermore, when ripe, jackfruit has a sweet flavor and a texture comparable to pineapple.

 Also, it contains many essential vitamins and minerals that help keep your body healthy, including vitamin C, potassium, dietary fiber, and several others.
-This is one of the best foods that are yellow.

 19. Longan